Will-Helliwell/bank_tech_test/README.md

   - This might be worth extracting into a separate class, but I shall make that extraction if and when required.
   - Choice - I chose to make transaction a separate class (rather than, for example, recording the transactions for an account as an array of hashes) because to me transactions and accounts were two distinct objects with distinct responsibilities (holding data for a single transaction vs holding data and amending details for the entire account respectively).

-  ### Other Choices Made During Development
+### Other Notable Choices Made During Development

-  - Dependency injection of Transaction into Account - currently inject in two places: as optional arguments to withdraw and deposit methods.
+- **Dependency injection of Transaction into Account** - currently injectected in two places: as optional arguments to withdraw and deposit methods.
 Another option would be to inject into the Account via initilizer, using @current_withdrawl and @current_deposit respectively.
 These would then be updated on withdrawl/deposit and a copy added to the @transactions array.
-This would avoid having to pass a fake transaction into the withdraw/deposit methods each time they are called in tests.
-However, it would also be more complicated to set up the double, and I think the code would be less easy to follow this way.
+This would avoid having to pass a fake transaction into the withdraw/deposit methods each time they are called in tests, instead passing via the initializer.
+However, it would also be more complicated to set up the double since it would need to respond to setter methods.
+I also think the code would be less easy to follow if written like this.

-  - With the current injection method, I cannot write an automated feature test to pass the acceptance criteria (although it would pass if I could) because
+- **Terminal-table gem dependancy** - I chose to use this gem instead of coding my own table generator from scratch, as it had all of the functionality I required.

+- **Return value for print_statement** - currently I am allowing the Account.print_statement to return the @transactions data as an array of arrays (the data structure required as input for the terminal-table gem).
+I have kept it like this because the method has to return something (even in print_table were the last line, it would return nil when run in the REPL) and the specification does not communicate a preference.
+- Keeping it like this is beneficial for testing because it allows the tests to analyze the array of arrays (which is simpler than analyzing the console table structure).
+If I make the reasonable assumption that the terminal-table gem works as marketed, then testing the array of arrays is also functionally equivalent.
+- If the client displayed a preference down the line, this could easily be modified.

 ### User Stories
 ```